jhpyle/docassemble/_docs/objects.md

 * `coins.png` - a file in the static folder of the current package
 * `docassemble.base:data/static/cow.jpg` - a file in the static folder
   of another package.
+* `data/templates/application.pdf` - a file in the templates folder of the current package.
+(Though template files are not in the static folder and are not normally used in the same way as static files, it can be useful to use the `DAStaticFile` object to refer to files in the templates folder.)

 The `DAStaticFile` also uses the `alt_text` attribute.
 If you are using a `DAStaticFile` to insert an image into the browser, you can